The cars you love and hate

-This supermini has also been a firm favourite with Which? members, and it’s now topped the satisfaction rankings for small cars.
+This supermini is a firm favourite with Which? members, and it’s now topped the satisfaction rankings for small cars.
 Aside from low running costs, it impressed with its quality, refinement and comfort.
-It also delivers on the practicality front, with one owner commenting: 'It’s like a Tardis!'
+It also delivers on the practicality front, with a unique rear folding seat system.

 Least satisfying small car